FedericoPonzi/ApacheOozieWorkflowVisualizer/README.md

  * dagre
  * d3

-Download it and open the index.html file.
+Download it and open the index.html file or try it out <a href="https://fponzi.me/ApacheOozieWorkflowVisualizer/">here</a>